gaufde/mvi-file-attachment/README.md

 # mvi-file-attachment
-A gated content plugin to handle adding files to wordpress posts, capturing user information, and emailing links to users automatically.
+A gated content plugin to handle adding files to Wordpress posts, capturing user information, and emailing links to users automatically.
 Supports Mailchimp.
 Built using MetaBox.

 ## Requirements
 This plugin requires the following to be installed: MetaBox, and MetaBox AIO.
 Currently, neither are included automatically.
 PHP 7.4.30+